 Speaking of the actual game, it’s a title that has stood the test of time, even if the controls haven’t necessarily aged well.
 A launching point for the franchise’s future, Resident Evil 2 defines what it means to be a survival horror game.
 If the original was a low-budget horror flick scrapped together with no funding, the sequel is what happens when the filmmakers get an actual budget and full artistic vision to work with.

 The original Super Smash Bros., like every other Mario sports title on our list, was a simple game that offered a new way to play with your favorite Nintendo characters.
 The formula wasn’t overly complex, but it didn’t have to be.

 In the case of Super Smash Bros., that’s doubly true.
-The simple concept of Nintendo icons beating each other to a pulp on iconic stages was more than enough to create hundreds of hours’ worth of fun.
-The game’s single-player was also short and sweet and somehow just as addictive.
-Every time you’d complete the “story” and defeat Master Hand, a sense of accomplishment would fill you.
+First, the simple concept of Nintendo icons beating each other to a pulp on iconic stages was enough to create hundreds of hours of fun.
+The game’s single-player was also short, sweet, and just as addictive.
+Every time you’d complete the “story” and defeat Master Hand, a sense of accomplishment fills you.